Kapo1123/startup/README.md

 THis time I looked at the code of login.
 It was amazing to see that we can use database to create a login credential authorisation test.
 From reading the code, I understand more about connecting to myy db and creating connection.
 I am looking forward to put login function in my start application

+This time I learned about web-socket.
+Websock is such an interesting function to build.
+It helps to cuild an instant communcation application on my start up and Simon.
+I learned how to update from http to ws, and also the code to broadcast the message when needed and how to react when receive the message.

+This time I completed my start-up and was able to connect my mongodb and websocket to my application.
+It is now listening on port 4000 and is ready to connect the server and looking to save new urls.
+I would want to upgrade it so it will show all the urls's gif on the explore page.

+This time I worked on my react Simon.
+React is completely new.
+It app.jsx combinde all the componenets in one page.
+I also figured out how to debug the react.
+IT is the most important thing I learn this time.
+I also learned route.
+I am going to watch Professor's video